Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/POETRIES/HER/my gaze.md

 even in sweat pants
-drool on your chin, sleepy lids, hair a frizzed-out crown, angles so weird, may only me allowed to view. you menstruating, agitated, smelly? no worries your every scent is sweet and mine.
+drool on your chin, sleepy lids, hair a frizzed-out crown, angles so weird, may only i get to see. you menstruating, agitated, smelly? no worries your every scent is sweet and mine.